 - Do not create accounts or modify group memberships.

-- Do attempt to understand employed EDR solutions and tailor attacks to avoid or bypass those controls.
+- Understand employed endpoint detection and response (EDR) solutions and tailor attacks to avoid or bypass those controls.

 - Create and maintain a security controls inventory to ensure there is an understanding of available data sources and preventative/detective capabilities.

 - Understand all the layers of your environment and define clear detective control boundaries.